-The Clark County Commission on Aging is focusing this year on transportation, especially for people 60 and older.
+In 2018, the Clark County Commission on Aging focused on transportation, especially for people 65 and older.
 Transportation allows residents of all ages and abilities to connect with others and maintain independence and is the hallmark of a livable community.

 Jacqui Kamp, Planner III